Efficiency Heating & Cooling

 - Gas Furnaces: Most popular, using natural gas or propane.
 Known for efficiency and quick heating.

-- Oil Furnaces: Less common in newer homes, use heating oil.
+- Oil Furnaces: Less common in newer homes, they use heating oil.
 Require an on-site storage tank.

 Key Components of a Furnace